nikhil-vytla/exp-lineage-tracing/README.md

   - Seurat PBMC tutorial
   - Supplemental notebooks for Monocle

-Work was performed as a Bioinformatics Intern at Dana-Farber Cancer Institute Ceenter for Cancer Genomics (DFCI CCG) during Summer 2024.
+Work was performed as a Bioinformatics Intern at Dana-Farber Cancer Institute Center for Cancer Genomics (DFCI CCG) during Summer 2024.